 At the time I didn’t know whether to say something or ask him to stop.
 It was confusing.
 I felt furious and upset, but I was also aware everyone else in the theatre seemed to be fine with it.
 No one else had noticed, no-one else seemed bothered.

 Because of this the rational part of my mind was saying: “come on now, he’s just fiddling with a bit of jewellery, he’s not interrupting the film in any way.
 He’s not being noisy or doing anything particularly weird.”

 I chatted to his girlfriend about it afterwards and asked her whether she found it annoying when he fidgets or chews his fingernails.
 She hadn’t really noticed it.
-Moreover when I explained that I thought I might have an odd mental quirk regarding movements like this, she said that “yes, it did sound ridiculous” and that I should probably kill myself immediately.*
+Moreover when I explained that I thought I might have an odd mental quirk regarding movements like this, she said that “yes, that does sound a bit strange”.